FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-12-03-getting-started-with-visual-studio-code-angularjs-and-typescript.md

 Before we start: A new Typescript version was announced!!
 You can see whats new [here](https://github.com/Microsoft/TypeScript/wiki/roadmap) and further information [here](http://www.typescriptlang.org/).

-I always wanted to get to know Typescript and see the advantages of it compared to the "normal" javascript and so I just took my plain old sample application and tried to build it up with Typescript.
+I always wanted to get to know Typescript and see the advantages of it compared to the "normal" javascript and so I took my plain old sample application and tried to build it up with Typescript.
 I have to say: Typescript in combination with Visual Studio Code is absolutely awesome!
 I loved it.

 ## Getting Started: